llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first argument is a pointer.
-The second argument is an integer.
+The first argument is a pointer or vector of pointers.
+The second argument is an integer or vector of integers.

 Overview:
 """"""""""